7-30 Update: The Impact of Coronavirus (COVID-19) on Consumer Behavior

 COVID-19 impact on consumer behavior up from last month

 This week, 88% of consumers said their shopping behavior had been impacted by Coronavirus, up from 83% at the end of June.
 This rise in impact accompanies a rise in cases, which was expected as more communities opened up businesses and lessened COVID restrictions.
 Until the country is able to limit the spread of the virus, we will continue to see elevated levels of consumer impact and cyclical patterns of behavior.

 Apart from store closures, which declined for the third month in a row, every COVID-era impact to shopping behaviors saw a re-emergence this month.
 Consumers experiencing product shortages and those avoiding dining out both rose nearly 10% from late June.
 Online shopping rose significantly as well, with one-in-two shoppers opting for online in lieu of in-store.

 The number of consumers participating in stock-up behaviors increased slightly after a steady decline in previous months.
 These latest numbers are the highest they’ve been since April, and mirror levels first seen in mid-March.
-It is unlikely we will see stock-up levels reminiscent of the peak in early March-- when 53% of consumers stocked up-- now that consumers are more aware of what to expect in the case of a lockdown.
-However, brands and retailers should keep a pulse on consumers and prepare for a moderate increase should states reenact stay-at-home measures to curb cases.
+Brands and retailers should keep a pulse on consumers and prepare for a moderate increase should states reenact stay-at-home measures to curb cases.